 This study adopted the Agile Software Engineering (ASE) model to support iterative and user-focused development.
 The process included initiation, requirement gathering, design, prototyping, testing, deployment, and review.
-These stages were repeated as needed to refine functionality based on user feedback (Omonije, 2024).
+These stages were repeated when necessary to refine website's functionality based on user feedback (Omonije, 2024).